 Why Starting Early Is Important?

-Players across the world who have made it big in the international arena have started playing the game around the age of five or even less.
+Players across the world who have made it big in the international arena have started playing the game around the age of five or younger.
 This gave the players enough time to mold themselves, physically, mentally and emotionally.

 All these three factors are extremely important for being a successful badminton player.
 These traits and qualities and along with it the skill sets are best acquired when a player starts playing the game at a tender age of five.
 In fact there are some players who have started playing the game even at the age of three and this could have helped them to reach dizzying heights as far as their careers are concerned.